Lobesitdoll/mdncomp/README.md

 This product is provided AS-IS and comes with no support nor warranty.
 You use it at your risk.

-The main git repository can be found at **GitLab** where you also can report issues etc.:
+The main git repository can be found at **GitLab** where you also can report issues:

 - [GitLab repo](https://gitlab.com/epistemex/mdncomp)
 - [GitLab report issues](https://gitlab.com/epistemex/mdncomp/issues)